FatCharlie/DiscoBox/README.md

 One photon carries a qudit in the joint (OAM, radial) Laguerre-Gauss mode space ;  dimension d = (l_max+1)(p_max+1).
 Bundle g = (log₂ d) logical qubits per physical qudit (Gao/Huber compression).
 Gates entirely inside one bundle are free, local, near-unit-fidelity single-qudit operations.
 Gates that cross bundles use the Apurav/Singh multi-level CZ, built from Selective Mode Routers, at ~1/8 postselected success.
 Wire enough of these together and you have a cluster state; adaptive measurements on it, read through the tessarine/geometric-algebra (Cl(4,0)) formalism already chosen, run the Raussendorf–Briegel one-way computation.

-*This README is a living document and will be updated as the build progresses.*